acoman-cloud/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a shorthand version of DOM manipulation that is offloaded onto React.
+It makes it faster to get a completed project, and makes it easier to debug.
 1. Describe component state.

+  A state is something that is built while the user is interacting with your website and can interact on multiple dimensions and routes with the user.

 1. Describe props.

+  Props are the passing of information from a state to a component, or another state.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  UseEffect is a side effect that is very flexible when it runs and I can set it up in anyway that you desire for me to set up a website or interface.